Glen Waverley railway station: History

-Glen Waverley station opened on 5 May 1930, when the railway line was extended from Eastmalvern.
+Glen Waverley station opened on 5 May 1930, when the railway line was extended from East Malvern.
 Like the suburb itself, the station was named after a township which was privately surveyed in 1853.
 The owner named it after Sir Walter Scott's novel Waverley.

 Upon opening, the station was located near the current day Springvale Road.
 In 1964, the station moved to its current site.
 The former station building was relocated to Epping, which became the terminus of the Epping line in November of that year.
 Also in that year, the line between Syndal and Glen Waverley was duplicated.

+In 1969, developer Hanover Holdings opened a retail arcade where the Ikon apartment building now stands.
+Designed by architect Thord Lorich and built on land leased from Victorian Railways, it comprised several shops and a pedestrian thoroughfare linking the station with Kingsway.

 On 23 June 1979, a fire destroyed Tait motor carriage 339M whilst stabled in No. 4 road.
 The fire also damaged trailer carriage 407T and two stabled Hitachi sets.

 On 16 August 1995, Glen Waverley was upgraded to a premium station.

 In 2012, construction of the "Ikon" apartment complex began on the station site, as part of VicTrack's station precinct enhancement program.
 The $70 million development was completed in 2013, with the proceeds being used to fund a $1.8 million upgrade to the station forecourt.
 Works were completed in mid-2014.
 The upgrade included a brand new station entrance, accessibility improvements and a new kiosk.

 In 2018, the station was chosen to be one of the stops on the under-construction Suburban Rail Loop East.
 Early works on the project have already commenced in the suburb, with the line expect to open between Southland and Box Hill by 2035.